 - Poor weight gain

-Mild narrowing may not cause symptoms at all.
-Often, a school-aged child or adolescent is simply noted to have high blood pressure or a heart murmur on a physical examination.
+Mild narrowing of the aorta may not cause symptoms at all.
+Often in these cases, a school-aged child or adolescent is simply noted to have high blood pressure or a heart murmur on a physical examination.
 Some may complain of headaches or cramps in the lower sections of the body.

 The symptoms of coarctation of the aorta may resemble other medical conditions or heart problems.
 Always consult your child's physician for a diagnosis.

 Your child's physician may have heard a heart murmur during a physical examination, and referred your child to a pediatric cardiologist for a diagnosis.
 A heart murmur is simply a noise caused by the turbulence of blood flowing through the obstruction from the right ventricle to the pulmonary artery.
 Symptoms your child exhibits will also help with the diagnosis.